Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 A word about the writing - this author is absolutely top-notch!
 I initially felt very unsympathetic towards Faiza for what I saw as her deceitful and fiscally imprudent behavior towards her family and did not see how I could ever feel positively towards her.
 Yet, the plot was so gripping that I avidly kept reading, and I soon found myself cheering her on while simultaneously being kept on the edge of my seat by all the things that went badly for her.
 Many unexpected and often negative ramifications of each of her decisions occurred, yet Faiza's warm and loving demeanor won me over.
 I also appreciated that the author used this exciting plot to also sensitively portray issues of race in a realistic and non-preachy way.

-If you don't have time to scroll further for more book suggestions, get this one - you simply can't go wrong with it!
+If you don't have time to scroll further for more book suggestions, get this one - it's mom fiction at its best.
+You simply can't go wrong with it!
 You can get it here on Amazon

 Hi, I'm Vera, and welcome to my site!
 If you're a parent too, you probably like to save money on your children's clothes.
 Certain children's stores can often actually be cheaper than the 'big box' stores.
 Yes, you can actually get cheaper and cuter clothes just by knowing where to shop: here is my article about the top 6 affordable kids clothing stores.

-If as a mom you prefer to read domestic suspense outside of the mom world, then Fake by Erica Katz is the book for you.
+If you prefer to read domestic suspense outside of the mom world, then Fake by Erica Katz is the book for you.
 Set in the world of trendy art galleries, talented artist Emma Caan is struggling to make a living.

 Emma works for a company making near-perfect replicas of art, labeled as such, for wealthy collectors who own the original but who prefer to display the copy in their homes.
 This way the owner can keep the original safely elsewhere in a fireproof, humidity- and temperature-controlled safekeeping environment.